 Athens would have been the ideal setting for his teachings and miracles if one God did want to come down to earth.

-Using men (Apostles) to spread the word doesn’t count if the message was considered to be that important.
-Yeah sure, no one would want to stay on earth for that long time if you could go back to paradise.
-The problem with this though is that it shows a lack of care.
+Using men (Apostles) to spread the word doesn’t count if the message was considered important.
+Yeah, sure, no one would want to stay on earth for that long time if you could go back to paradise.
+The problem with this is that it shows a lack of care.

 Who came first, the Greek Gods or Jesus Christ?